Diocese of Fall River: 2002 to present

+As of 2026, Da Cunha is the current bishop of Fall River.

 Sexual abuse

-In the early 1990s, revelations surfaced about how the Diocese of Fall River protected Reverend James Porter from charges of sexual abuse between 1960 and 1964.
-In 1960, Porter was assigned to St. Mary's grammar school, where he was charged with managing the school's altar boys.
-Parents soon started filing complaints against Porter with the diocese.
-However, the diocese took no action against him until 1963; by that time, at least four parents had complained about Porter's inappropriate behavior with their children.
+In the early 1990s, revelations surfaced about how the Diocese of Fall River protected the priest James Porter from charges of sexual abuse between 1960 and 1964.
+In 1960, the priest had been assigned to St. Mary's grammar school.
+Parents soon started filing complaints against him with the diocese.
+The diocese took no action until 1963; by that time, at least four parents had complained.
 The diocese then moved Porter to a parish in Fall River without notifying police or the new parish about the allegations.
 More complaints were made against Porter.
-In 1964, Porter was arrested on sex abuse charges.
-However, he was only sent out for inpatient hospital treatment.
+In 1964, he was arrested on sex abuse charges.
+He was then sent for inpatient hospital treatment.
 He left the priesthood in 1974 and started a family.
-In 1987, he served four months in jail in Minnesota for molesting his children's sitter.

-Porter was arrested in Massachusetts in 1993.
-He was accused of abusing over 60 children in North Attleboro and nearly 100 children elsewhere in the diocese.
-Porter pleaded guilty and was sentenced to 18 to 20 years in prison, with the possibility of parole after six years.
-In December 1993, Bishop O'Malley acknowledged the diocese's protection of Porter and apologized to his victims.
-Denied parole throughout his sentence, Porter completed his prison sentence in 2004.
-However, he was not released pending a civil commitment hearing.
-Porter died in prison in 2005.
+He was arrested several times in the following years and served multiple prison terms.
+He died in prison in 2005.

-A lawsuit was filed in 2014 against Archbishop Cronin of Hartford by two men who claimed they were sexually abused as young boys by Reverend Maurice Souza, a priest in East Falmouth.
+A lawsuit was filed in 2014 against Archbishop Cronin of Hartford by two men who claimed they were sexually abused as minors by Maurice Souza, a priest in East Falmouth.
 The plaintiffs claimed that Cronin, then bishop of Fall River, failed to properly supervise Souza, who allegedly molested the boys during the 1980's in East Falmouth and on athletic trips out of town.
 In January 2019, Cronin and the two men reached a settlement, with each man to receive $200,000.

-In December 2020, a grand jury at Barnstable Superior Court indicted Reverend Mark R. Hession, also known as "Father Mark", on two counts of rape, one count of indecent assault and battery on a child under age 14, and one count of intimidation of a witness.
-Hession was known to many locals because of his past work at Our Lady of Victory Parish in Centerville.
-Hession also worked closely with the Kennedy family and even delivered the homily at Senator Ted Kennedy's funeral in 2009.
+In December 2020, a grand jury at Barnstable Superior Court indicted Mark R. Hession, a diocesan priest, on two counts of rape, one count of indecent assault and battery on a child under age 14, and one count of intimidation of a witness.
+Hession had worked closely with the Kennedy family and delivered the homily at Senator Ted Kennedy's funeral in 2009.
+The diocese in January 2021 released a list of 75 priests with credible accusations of sexual abuse, going back to 1904.